benknoble/java_on_nix/README.md

 - `src` contains `.java` source files
 - `lib` contains `.jar` files (libraries) on which the source depends
 - `bin` will contain generated `.class` files (and is automatically generated)
-- `scripts` will contain a file named `run` that can be executed to run the program as if were a regular CLI binary
+- `scripts` will contain a generated file named `run` that can be executed to run the program as if were a regular CLI binary

 ### Key Targets

-1. `all`: the default.
+-. `all`: the default.
 Builds the class files
-1. `jar`: make the 'jarchive'
+-. `jar`: make the 'jarchive'
-1. `script`: make the script
+-. `script`: make the script
-1. `clean`: delete any generated files
+-. `clean`: delete any generated files
-1. `run`: run the main class
+-. `run`: run the main class
-1. `debug_run`: run with assertions enabled
+-. `debug_run`: run with assertions enabled

 __Vim User?__